in West Palm Beach and Jupiter, FL

 Scheduling Your Breast Reconstruction Consultation

 We know that deciding on breast reconstruction is a very important and personal decision, and we want to make sure you are choosing an experienced plastic surgeon.
 When you come in for your initial consultation, we will thoroughly go over the many options available to you.
 We will also discuss the breast reconstruction recovery time and the cost of the procedure.

 Patients have visited our office over the last two decades because of the security and comfort of our board-certified plastic surgeons.
-At Plastic Surgery of Palm Beach, we take great pride in ensuring our patients’ safety and education for each procedure through their aesthetic journey.
+At Plastic Surgery of Palm Beach, our team of board certified plastic surgeons take great pride in ensuring our patients’ safety and education for each procedure through their aesthetic journey.
 Contact us today if you live in or around West Palm Beach, Jupiter, Palm Springs, Wellington, or Lake Worth.